TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **[Rule 10-41] ([REF](#Applicability-of-rules-to-conformance-targets), [EXT](#Applicability-of-rules-to-conformance-targets), [SET](#Applicability-of-rules-to-conformance-targets)) (Interpretation)**
 > The set of applicable elements for a metadata element declaration are as follows:

+- A metadata element declaration that has neither an attribute `appinfo:appliesToTypes` nor an attribute `appinfo:appliesToElements` may be applied to any element.
+- A metadata element declaration that has either an attribute `appinfo:appliesToTypes` or an attribute `appinfo:appliesToElements` may be applied to

+	- any element whose qualified name is in the value of `appinfo:appliesToElements`, or any element with a declaration that is in the substitution group of the declaration of such an element, and to
+	- any element with a type with a qualified name that is in the value of `appinfo:appliesToTypes`, or any element with a type that is validly derived from such a type.
  _Figure 10-14, _Sample use of `appinfo:appliesToTypes`_, below,_ shows an example of `appinfo:appliesToTypes`, defining a metadata element that is applicable to all objects and all associations.